AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \c IsArrayOf<int>() may be used to guess a boxed array of \b int values.

 \note
-  While \ref alib_boxing_fundamentals_disable "by default", fundamental integral types becomes boxed as type \alib{integer}, the element types of arrays are not (and cannot) be modified.
+  While \ref alib_boxing_fundamentals_disable "by default", fundamental integral types become boxed as type \alib{integer}, the element types of arrays are not (and cannot) be modified.
   For example an array of type \c int16_t[10], will be boxed as an array of \c int16_t.